bsmith89/longev-mgen/doc/submission.md

 Pfam [@Punta2012] release 31.0,
 using HMMER3 [@Eddy2011; @Eddy2009] version 3.3.
-In order to maximize the sensitivity of this analysis, these annotations used a bitscore score cutoff of 5.0 and no cutoff, respectively.
+In order to maximize the sensitivity of this analysis, these annotations used a bitscore cutoff of 5.0 and no cutoff (any hit), respectively.
 Protein sequences were also annotated with KO numbers by BLAST using the KEGG database as of March 2018 as the reference and